 Zachary received his Bachelor of Science in Biology from Indiana University and was supported by the Wellstone Center as a graduate student in H. Lee Sweeney’s lab.
 Zachary’s interest focused on genetic modifiers of Duchenne Muscular Dystrophy pathology, and developing novel therapeutics for treating the disease.

 Yun Yang received his Medical Degree in 2010 from Luzhou Medical College in Sichuan China.
 Dr. Yang worked as a Research Scholar/Post-Doctoral Associate in the H. Lee Sweeney Laboratory for 2 years focused on evaluating potential therapeutic agents for Duchenne Muscular Dystrophy (DMD).
 Specifically, Dr. Yang performed studies to evaluate the impact on dystrophin-deficient mouse muscles treated with compounds or combination of compounds, including prednisolone, tamoxifen, a TGF-beta1 inhibitory antibody, and a myostatin inhibitor.
 Dr. Yang also followed up on a report of a gastrointestinal phenotype in SMN deficient patients by investigating the SMN (survival motor neuron protein)- deficient mouse model.
-Yun will be returning to China where he will be employed as a surgeon attending in West China Hospital, Chengdu Shangjinnanfu, and specializes in colorectal cancer and pelvic floor dysfunction in clinic and also conduct basic research on GI smooth muscle pathology.
+Yun returned to China where he is employed as a surgeon attending in West China Hospital, Chengdu Shangjinnanfu, and specializes in colorectal cancer and pelvic floor dysfunction in clinic and also conduct basic research on GI smooth muscle pathology.